Glossary/RAG (Retrieval-Augmented Generation)

 Practice questions

 1. What is the difference between naive RAG, advanced RAG, and modular RAG?
 (Answer: Naive RAG: query → embed query → retrieve top-k chunks → concatenate with prompt → generate.
 Simple but fragile.
 Advanced RAG: adds pre-retrieval (query rewriting, HyDE) and post-retrieval (re-ranking, compression) steps.
 Modular RAG: loosely coupled pipeline with interchangeable components — different retrievers, rankers, generators, memory modules can be swapped per use case.
-Modular RAG is the current production standard: enables A/B testing components, graceful degradation, and specialised modules for different query types.)
+Modular RAG is the current production standard: enables A/B testing components, graceful degradation, and specialized modules for different query types.)

 2. What is HyDE (Hypothetical Document Embeddings) and when should you use it?
 (Answer: HyDE: instead of embedding the user query directly, prompt an LLM to generate a hypothetical answer to the query.
 Embed the hypothetical answer and use it as the search query.
 Rationale: the answer embedding is closer in embedding space to actual answer documents than the query embedding (questions and answers have different linguistic patterns).
 Use when: queries are short and ambiguous (the LLM expansion adds context), domain vocabulary differs between queries and documents, or retrieval quality is poor with direct query embedding.)